War on terror: Philippines

 In January 2002, the United States Special Operations Command, Pacific deployed to the Philippines to advise and assist the Armed Forces of the Philippines in combating Filipino Islamist groups.
 The operations were mainly focused on removing the Abu Sayyaf group and Jemaah Islamiyah (JI) from their stronghold on the island of Basilan.
 The second portion of the operation was conducted as a humanitarian program called "Operation Smiles".
-The goal of the program was to provide medical care and services to the region of Basilan as part of a "Hearts and Minds" program.
+The goal of the program was to provide medical care and services to the Basilan region as part of a "Hearts and Minds" initiative.

 Joint Special Operations Task Force – Philippines disbanded in June 2014, ending a successful 12-year mission.
 After JSOTF-P had disbanded, as late as November 2014, American forces continued to operate in the Philippines under the name "PACOM Augmentation Team", until 24 February 2015.
 On 1 September 2017, US Secretary of Defense Jim Mattis designated Operation Pacific Eagle – Philippines (OPE-P) as a contingency operation to support the Philippine government and the military in their efforts to isolate, degrade, and defeat the affiliates of ISIL (collectively referred to as ISIL-Philippines or ISIL-P) and other terrorist organisations in the Philippines.
 By 2018, American operations within the Philippines against terrorist groups involved as many as 300 advisers.